Astronautical hygiene: Microbial hazards

 During spaceflight, there will be the transfer of microbes between crew members.
 Several bacterial associated diseases were experienced by the crew in Skylab 1.
 The microbial contamination in the Skylab was found to be very high.
 Staphylococcus aureus and Aspergillus spp have commonly been isolated from the air and surfaces during several space missions.
 The microbes do not sediment in microgravity which results in persisting airborne aerosols and high microbial densities in-cabin air in particular if the cabin air filtering systems are not well maintained.
-During one mission an increase in the number and spread of fungi and pathogenic streptococci were found.
+During one mission, an increase in the number and spread of fungi and pathogenic streptococci were found.

 Urine collection devices build up the bacterium Proteus mirabilis, which is associated with urinary tract infection.
 For this reason, astronauts may be susceptible to urinary tract infection.
-An example is the Apollo 13 mission, during which the lunar module pilot experienced an acute urinary tract infection which required two weeks of antibiotic therapy to resolve.
+An example is the Apollo 13 mission, during which the Apollo Lunar Module pilot experienced an acute urinary tract infection which required two weeks of antibiotic therapy to resolve.

 Biofilm that may contain a mixture of bacteria and fungi have the potential to damage electronic equipment by oxidising various components e.g. copper cables.
 Such organisms flourish because they survive on the organic matter released from the astronaut's skin.
 Organic acids produced by microbes, in particular fungi, can corrode steel, glass and plastic.
 Furthermore, because of the increase in exposure to radiation on a spacecraft, there are likely to be more microbial mutations.

 Because of the potential for microbes to cause infection in the astronauts and to be able to degrade various components that may be vital for the functioning of the spacecraft, the risks must be assessed and, where appropriate, manage the levels of microbial growth controlled by the use of good astronautical hygiene.
 For example, by frequently sampling the space-cabin air and surfaces to detect early signs of a rise in microbial contamination, keeping surfaces clean by the use of disinfected clothes, by ensuring that all equipment is well maintained in particular the life support systems and by regular vacuuming of the spacecraft to remove dust etc. It is likely that during the first crewed missions to Mars that the risks from microbial contamination could be underestimated unless the principles of good astronautical hygiene practice are applied.
 Further research in this field is therefore needed so that the risks of exposure can be evaluated and the necessary measures to mitigate microbial growth are developed.